 I am a huge advocate of promoting mental health.
-Many of us struggle with mental health in some form, whether its anxiety, depression, panic attacks, bipolar disorder.
+Many of us struggle with mental health in some form, whether it’s anxiety, depression, panic attacks, bipolar disorder.
 Whilst many of us are encouraged to speak out today.
 Please consider the feelings of those people who feel unable to do so.
-If you are work, encourage a safe environment to be able to share with one another.
+If you are working, encourage a safe environment to be able to share with one another.
 However, the person who is sitting quietly at the back not speaking.
 They might be the person who is struggling and doesn’t want to talk about it.
-It’s not easy speaking about issues and also there is still a stigma which needs to be overcome in the workplace.
+It’s not easy speaking about issues and also there is still a stigma that needs to be overcome in the workplace.

 If you are struggling…?

 We need to support one another.
 I see so many people in distress on social media.
 Other bloggers.
 Those who are not.
 Social media can be the dark, dark web as we have found out through cyberbullying and also abuse.
-However I have seen communities of people support one another when they are down.
+However, I have seen communities of people support one another when they are down.
 Phone your friend who you know is struggling.
 It doesn’t take 5 minutes to pick up the phone or send a text.
 If you are struggling, you are not alone.
 As much as you may feel that way now.

 If you’re experiencing mental health problems or need urgent support, there are lots of places you can go to for help.
 All of the below information is listed on the Time To Change website.